How to Be a Culturally Responsive Teacher

 Julia Thompson, a practicing teacher for more than 35 years, considers what it means to have a culturally responsive classroom and the steps necessary to create one.
-Adapted from the 3rd edition of her book The First-Year Teacher’s Survival Guide.
+Adapted from her book The First-Year Teacher’s Survival Guide.

 In the early years of the 21st century, we are constantly and unconsciously bombarded with messages from the various societies that surround us.
 From restaurant choices, music, sports, fashion, and all forms of popular media to proceedings as significant as wars and threats of terrorism, we adults function in a culturally diverse world.
 Our students share that world with us, and they need our help in learning to negotiate the complexities of a multicultural society.